codepath/android_guides/Server-Synchronization-(SyncAdapter).md

     android:syncable="true"/>
 ```

-## Account & Authenticator
+## Steps 2 & 3: The Account and Authenticator
-The next step requires that we have an Account on the device.
+The next steps requires that we have an Account on the device.
 This seems like a lot of work or unnecessary, but it is worth it for a prodigious amount of reasons:
 * Supports the SyncAdapter framework
 * Supports various access tokens (access rights)
 * Supports various account settings features